Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Background

 \subsection{Optimal Control of MFQNETs}

-Consider a queueing network with $m$ servers and $n$ job classes.
-Each job class $i \in [n]$ is processed by a single server $s(i) \in [m]$ with service rate $\mu_i$.
-After jobs of class $i$ are processed, they either leave the system or change to a different class in a deterministic manner.
-Jobs may arrive from either another server or from outside the system with external arrival rate $\lambda_i$.
+Consider a fluid queueing network with $m$ servers and $n$ classes.
+Each class $i \in [n]$ fluids are processed by a single server $s(i) \in [m]$ with service rate $\mu_i$.
+After fluids of class $i$ are processed, they either leave the system or change to a different class in a deterministic manner.
+Fluids may arrive from either another server or from outside the system with external arrival rate $\lambda_i$.
 If there is no external arrival for class $i$, then $\lambda_i = 0$.
-The cost per unit time for holding a job of class $i$ is denoted $c_i$.
+The cost per unit time for holding a fluid of class $i$ is denoted $c_i$.